This post may contain affiliate links. Read our disclosure policy here.

 I’ve never been a big fan of yogurt, especially those filled with sugar and artificial colorings.
-Recently though, I needed to buy a container of Greek yogurt for some baking.
-I decided to add some fresh fruit to the leftovers and have it for an afternoon snack with my boys.
+Recently, though, I needed to buy Greek yogurt for baking.
+I decided to add fresh strawberries to the leftovers and have it for an afternoon snack with my boys.
+We were immediately sold!

 Ingredients for Fruit Yogurt